awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 1\.7\.1
 New features:
 + Greengrass connectors provide built\-in integration with local infrastructure, device protocols, AWS, and other cloud services\.
-For more information, see [Integrate with Services and Protocols Using Greengrass Connectors](connectors.md)\.
+For more information, see [Integrate with services and protocols using Greengrass connectors](connectors.md)\.
 + AWS IoT Greengrass extends AWS Secrets Manager to core devices, which makes your passwords, tokens, and other secrets available to connectors and Lambda functions\.
 Secrets are encrypted in transit and at rest\.
-For more information, see [Deploy Secrets to the AWS IoT Greengrass Core](secrets.md)\.
+For more information, see [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.
 + Support for a hardware root of trust security option\.
-For more information, see [Hardware Security Integration](hardware-security.md)\.
+For more information, see [Hardware security integration](hardware-security.md)\.
 + Isolation and permission settings that allow Lambda functions to run without Greengrass containers and to use the permissions of a specified user and group\.
-For more information, see [Controlling Execution of Greengrass Lambda Functions by Using Group\-Specific Configuration](lambda-group-config.md)\.
+For more information, see [Controlling execution of Greengrass Lambda functions by using group\-specific configuration](lambda-group-config.md)\.
 + You can run AWS IoT Greengrass in a Docker container \(on Windows, macOS, or Linux\) by configuring your Greengrass group to run with no containerization\.
-For more information, see [Running AWS IoT Greengrass in a Docker Container](run-gg-in-docker-container.md)\.
+For more information, see [Running AWS IoT Greengrass in a Docker container](run-gg-in-docker-container.md)\.
 + MQTT messaging on port 443 with Application Layer Protocol Negotiation \(ALPN\) or connection through a network proxy\.
-For more information, see [Connect on Port 443 or Through a Network Proxy](gg-core.md#alpn-network-proxy)\.
+For more information, see [Connect on port 443 or through a network proxy](gg-core.md#alpn-network-proxy)\.
 + The Amazon SageMaker Neo deep learning runtime, which supports machine learning models that have been optimized by the Amazon SageMaker Neo deep learning compiler\.
-For information about the Neo deep learning runtime, see [Runtimes and Precompiled Framework Libraries for ML Inference](ml-inference.md#precompiled-ml-libraries)\.
+For information about the Neo deep learning runtime, see [Runtimes and libraries for ML inference](ml-inference.md#ml-libraries)\.
 + Support for Raspbian Stretch \(2018\-06\-27\) on Raspberry Pi core devices\.
 Bug fixes and improvements:
 + General performance improvements and bug fixes\.
 In addition, the following features are available with this release:
 + The AWS IoT Device Tester for AWS IoT Greengrass, which you can use to verify that your CPU architecture, kernel configuration, and drivers work with AWS IoT Greengrass\.
 For more information, see [Using AWS IoT Device Tester for AWS IoT Greengrass](device-tester-for-greengrass-ug.md)\.
 + The AWS IoT Greengrass Core software, AWS IoT Greengrass Core SDK, and AWS IoT Greengrass Machine Learning SDK packages are available for download through Amazon CloudFront\.
-For more information, see [AWS IoT Greengrass Downloads](#gg-downloads)\.
+For more information, see [AWS IoT Greengrass downloads](#gg-downloads)\.

 1\.6\.1
 New features:
 + Lambda executables that run binary code on the Greengrass core\.
 Use the new AWS IoT Greengrass Core SDK for C to write Lambda executables in C and C\+\+\.
-For more information, see [Lambda Executables](lambda-functions.md#lambda-executables)\.
+For more information, see [Lambda executables](lambda-functions.md#lambda-executables)\.
 + Optional local storage message cache that can persist across restarts\.
 You can configure the storage settings for MQTT messages that are queued for processing\.
-For more information, see [MQTT Message Queue for Cloud Targets](gg-core.md#mqtt-message-queue)\.
+For more information, see [MQTT message queue for cloud targets](gg-core.md#mqtt-message-queue)\.
 + Configurable maximum reconnect retry interval for when the core device is disconnected\.
-For more information, see the `mqttMaxConnectionRetryInterval` property in [AWS IoT Greengrass Core Configuration File](gg-core.md#config-json)\.
+For more information, see the `mqttMaxConnectionRetryInterval` property in [AWS IoT Greengrass core configuration file](gg-core.md#config-json)\.
 + Local resource access to the host /proc directory\.
-For more information, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md)\.
+For more information, see [Access local resources with Lambda functions and connectors](access-local-resources.md)\.
 + Configurable write directory\.
 The AWS IoT Greengrass Core software can be deployed to read\-only and read\-write locations\.
-For more information, see [Configure a Write Directory for AWS IoT Greengrass](gg-core.md#write-directory)\.
+For more information, see [Configure a write directory for AWS IoT Greengrass](gg-core.md#write-directory)\.
 Bug fixes and improvements:
 + Performance improvement for publishing messages in the Greengrass core and between devices and the core\.
 + Reduced the compute resources required to process logs generated by user\-defined Lambda functions\.

 1\.5\.0
 New features:
 + AWS IoT Greengrass Machine Learning \(ML\) Inference is generally available\.
 You can perform ML inference locally on AWS IoT Greengrass devices using models that are built and trained in the cloud\.
-For more information, see [Perform Machine Learning Inference](ml-inference.md)\.
+For more information, see [Perform machine learning inference](ml-inference.md)\.
 + Greengrass Lambda functions now support binary data as input payload, in addition to JSON\.
 To use this feature, you must upgrade to AWS IoT Greengrass Core SDK version 1\.1\.0, which you can download from the [AWS IoT Greengrass Core SDK](#gg-core-sdk-download) downloads page\.
 Bug fixes and improvements:
 + Reduced the overall memory footprint\.